 Interested in Changing Lives?

-We are currently looking for professors, lecturers and instructors interested in teaching General Education courses at OCC or other Nebraska prisons for the upcoming fall 2018 and spring 2019 semesters.
+We are currently looking for professors, lecturers and instructors interested in teaching General Education courses at OCC or other Nebraska prisons for the upcoming spring 2020 and fall 2020 semesters.

 If you are interested in participating, or have further questions, please contact Program Director Dr. Matt Tracy at firstname.lastname@example.org for details.